geoserver/geoserver/CONTRIBUTING.md

     */
    ```

-   * If you are modifying an existing file that does not have a copyright header, add one as above.
+   - If you are modifying an existing file that does not have a copyright header, add one as above.

-   * Updates to existing files with copyright headers do not require updates to the copyright year.
+   - Updates to existing files with copyright headers do not require updates to the copyright year.

-   * When adding content from another organisation maintain copyright history and original license.
+   - When adding content from another organization maintain copyright history and original license.
 Only add Open Source Geospatial Foundation if you have made modifications to the file for GeoServer:

    ```
    /* (c) 2016 Open Source Geospatial Foundation - all rights reserved